Steve Blateric

 Stephen Lawrence Blateric (born March 20, 1944) is a retired professional baseball player who played three seasons for the Cincinnati Reds, New York Yankees, and California Angels of Major League Baseball.
+He was later the head coach at Sonoma State from 1980-1985.

 Blateric attended Lincoln High School and played college baseball at the University of Denver.
 He was signed as an undrafted free agent by the Boston Red Sox in 1966.